 I live in the Dorset countryside not too far from the sea, with my family, goats, horses, dogs, chickens and cats.
-The goats have a paddock and stables next to the cottage and a field across the lane which they graze for a good part of the year.
+The goats have a paddock and stables next to the cottage and a field across the lane.

 I never use any chemicals on their grazing or hay.
 I do use homeopathy and an abundance of herbs in their diet, keeping the goats healthy and able to provide plenty of rich creamy milk.